Security-Onion-Solutions/securityonion-docs/so-status.rst

 	    so-thehive-es --------------------------------- [ OK ]
 	    so-wazuh -------------------------------------- [ OK ]

-It reads the list of enabled services from ``/opt/so/conf/so-status/so-status.conf`` and checks the status of each.
+so-status reads the list of enabled services from ``/opt/so/conf/so-status/so-status.conf`` and checks the status of each.
 If you ever disable a service, you may need to remove it from that file.

+If you're running Security Onion in Import Mode, then so-status will show ``so-steno``, ``so-suricata``, and ``so-zeek`` as ``DISABLED`` since they are not sniffing live traffic.
+They will still function normally when running :ref:`so-import-pcap`.